yanns1/fmtna/README.md

 - You need Git installed.

 Clone this repo and run `./install.sh` from the root of the repo (you might need to give the script executable permission).
-`install.sh` builds the project using cargo then make a symlink at `~/.local/bin/fmtna` targeting the executable produced.
+`install.sh` builds the project using cargo then makes a symlink at `~/.local/bin/fmtna` targeting the executable produced.

 ## Usage